Shakeskeyboarde/wurk/README.md

 # Wurk Monorepo

-Wurk is a lightweight, extensible build system for monorepos or single packages.
-Read more about it on [NPM](https://www.npmjs.com/package/wurk).
+Wurk is a lightweight, extensible build system for monorepos.

+Read more about it [here](core/wurk/README.md).